Tyrn/wei/the-insider-en.typ

 management so that  they would  acquire the  stocks at  a  higher price.
 To achieve this purpose Terence Bemish didn't shrink from anything.
-A foreigner ignoring  the ways  and customs  of  our country,  thinking only  about  his rake-off,  - he  abused his  position as a  manor owner forcing the peasants present  him with their  shares.
+A foreigner ignoring  the ways  and customs  of  our country,  thinking only  about  his rake-off,---he  abused his  position as a  manor owner forcing the peasants present  him with their  shares.
 Using his  highly placed  connections,  he browbeat a local official into giving him the Assalah shares that the latter acquired when their price was forty ishevik a share;  afterwards, he had the